Imran407704/archive/README.md

 This script take urls from 3 passive tools like Get-All-Urls, Waybackurls, Gau-Plus...

+This script get all the urls, combine to a single file & and remove Duplicates !!!

+This Script is very Helpful For Bug-Hunters bcoz it automates some booring repetative Tasks :)

 ## How to Install this Script ?

 To install this script run following command